SPOILER ALERT: This review will discuss key plot points of the film. If you have not seen it, I encourage you to watch it before reading this review.

 He is so hateful towards outside beliefs that he will disown and injure his daughter to keep them out.
 This film is so hateful towards people it views as outsiders that, it too, does not want to hear what they have to say.
 It is more interested in partaking in a "holy huddle" and shutting out the world.

-The film suffers from all these ancillary storylines.
+The film suffers from all these intersecting storylines.
 If it would focus on its main plot - the debate between Josh and Professor Radisson - I think it would be a much better film.
 If it were to focus on that plot, we would build to a final showdown between the two where the opposing ideas are presented and the class decides which is more convincing.
 That would be the logical conclusion to the narrative.